julelang/manual/src/memory/references.md

 }
 ```

+### Static Variables

+Static variables cannot be reference due to safety reasons.
+After assigned to static storage, reference may be dangling, so pointer is dangling.
+Tracking lifetime of lvalues is expensive, therefore Jule is not allows reference static variables.

+If you need reference for static storage, use raw pointer istead.
+Raw pointers are part of the Unsafe Jule and references are safety masks for raw pointers.

 ### Anonymous Functions with References

 Anonymous functions copies instead of referencing the definitions of the scope in which they are defined, for safety reasons.
 Thus, a possible danger of dangling is prevented.
 But some copied things can be undsgr, one of them being references.
 Even if the references are copied, they will still continue to point to the same address as it is an address alias in nature.
 Therefore, there is a danger of dangling the reference if it goes out of scope.
 To avoid this, Safe Jule does not allow you to use references from parent scopes.